leshill/mongosf/configuration/configuration.md

 # Connections

-* Works out of the box with a default install and startup
+* Works with a default install and startup
 * `localhost:27017`

 !SLIDE